icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

 2. Average Price by Condition:
    ![image](https://github.com/user-attachments/assets/ffa43cca-da04-40ae-ba33-1ee0cd19941c)
-The condition variable ranges from 0 to 4, likely representing different conditions from "poor" to "excellent".

    - (1) Cars in better conditions (like "like new" or "excellent") command higher prices.
    - (2) Vehicles in "salvage" or "fair" condition show significantly lower prices, indicate that condition is a key factor in determining price and value.
    - (3) Sellers can increase profitability by good maintaining vehicle condition.